shudv/memotable/README.md

 ```

 **Problems with this approach:**
-- If the collection has a stable reference across renders, `useMemo` will return stale results.
+- If you mutate the collection in place (keeping the same array reference), `useMemo` can return *stale* results because its cache key hasn’t changed.
-- If the collection gets a new reference every render, `useMemo` recalculates every time — defeating it's purpose.
+- If you create a new array reference on every render pass, `useMemo` will recompute on every render — defeating its purpose.

 ## The Solution